Statistical Learning under Nonstationary Mixing Processes: Product Processes

 \section{Product Processes}

 In this section, unlike above, we suppose the algorithm has direct access to the $\change_{t}$ sequence.
 Our objective is then to derive more-explicit (non-asymptotic) bounds under the assumption that $\{Z_{t}\}_{t=1}^{\infty}$ is a product process.
 The results here are already known in the special case of binary classification, in the case that $\change_{t}$ is bounded by a $t$-invariant \emph{constant} for all $t$ \cite{barve:97}.
 Thus, this section represents a generalization of these classic results to the general learning setting, and to general time-varying drift rates.
-That said, we note that the results here would also readily follow from the classic analysis of \cite{barve:97} and the more-recent work of \cite{mohri:12}, with only minor additional work to apply those results to a recent history of data points trailing the prediction time $t$.
+That said, we note that the results here would also readily follow from the classic analysis of \cite{barve:97} and the more-recent work of \cite{mohri:12}, with only minor additional work to apply those results to a recent history of data points trailing the prediction time $t$; there is nevertheless some value in stating the results explicitly here, particularly since they follow directly from our analysis above.

 Throughout this section, for any functions $f,g : A \to [0,\infty)$, for any set $A$, we write $f(a) \lesssim g(a)$ to express the claim that there exists a numerical constant $c \in (0,\infty)$ such that $f(a) \leq c g(a)$ for all $a \in A$; this allows us to express non-asymptotic bounds (in terms of $T$, $\vc$, and the $\change_{t}$ sequence), without concerning ourselves with precise numerical constant factors.
 For each $t \in \nats \setminus \{1\}$, define